Spiritualism (movement): Evolution

 One medium who rejected evolution was Cora L. V. Scott; she dismissed evolution in her lectures and instead supported a type of pantheistic spiritualism.
 The spiritualist Gerald Massey wrote that Darwin's theory of evolution was incomplete.

 Alfred Russel Wallace believed qualitative novelties could arise through the process of spiritual evolution, in particular, the phenomena of life and mind.
 Wallace attributed these novelties to a supernatural agency.
 Later in his life, Wallace was an advocate of spiritualism and believed in an immaterial origin for the higher mental faculties of humans; he believed that evolution suggested that the universe had a purpose, and that certain aspects of living organisms are not explainable in terms of purely materialistic processes, in a 1909 magazine article entitled "The World of Life", which he later expanded into a book of the same name.
 Wallace argued in his 1911 book World of Life for a spiritual approach to evolution and described evolution as "creative power, directive mind and ultimate purpose".
 Wallace believed natural selection could not explain intelligence or morality in the human being so suggested that non-material spiritual forces accounted for these.
 Wallace believed the spiritual nature of humanity could not have come about by natural selection alone, the origins of the spiritual nature must originate "in the unseen universe of spirit".

 Oliver Lodge also promoted a version of spiritual evolution in his books Man and the Universe (1908), Making of Man (1924), and Evolution and Creation (1926).
 The spiritualist element in the synthesis was most prominent in Lodge's 1916 book, Raymond, or Life and Death, which revived a large interest in the paranormal among the public.

 Allan Kardec promoted a version of spiritualism, Spiritism, which combined spiritual evolution with reincarnation, popularized by French romantic socialists.
 Spiritism also established a peculiar relationship with the philosophy of Positivism.
 While Positivism rejected theological and metaphysical explanations, valuing only empirical and scientific knowledge, Kardec sought to integrate this vision with the belief in the existence of the spirit and in communication with the dead.
 Thus, Spiritism presented itself as a "Positive Faith", attempting to reconcile the rational and investigative method of Positivism with the belief in the immortality of the soul and in reincarnation.
 Kardec appropriated the scientific language of the time to give legitimacy to his doctrine, structuring it as a kind of "spiritual science" that offered evidence of life after death and promoted a reforming morality in a context of social and religious crisis in the 19th century.

+In Asia, spiritualism developed students in Meiji era Japan, where the Japanese Institute for Psychical Studies formed.Chinese students studying in Japan then introduced spiritualism to China, with various institutions in the style of the Japanese Institute for Psychical Studies or the Society for Psychical Studies forming in Republican era Shanghai.